Daniel L. Haynes

 Daniel L. Haynes (June 6, 1889 – July 28, 1954) was an American stage and film actor and clergyman.
-He is best known for starring as Zeke in the early all-black King Vidor directed film Halleljuah.
+He is best known for starring as Zeke in King Vidor's early talking film Hallelujah, the first film ever to feature an all-Black cast.
 On November 28, 1910, he married Rosa Belle Sims in Chicago.
 In his last years, he left show business and became a full-time Baptist minister.

-At the time of M-G-M's Hallelujah, Haynes is quoted as having said: "I cannot say what our race owes King Vidor and Metro-Goldwyn-Mayer --- there are not words forceful enough for that.
+Despite Hallelujahs controversial depiction of Black Americans, Haynes thought highly of the film.
+He is quoted as having said: "I cannot say what our race owes King Vidor and Metro-Goldwyn-Mayer—there are not words forceful enough for that.
 Hallelujah will, as Moses led his people from the wilderness, lead ours from the wilderness of misunderstanding and apathy."